COMBINE-lab/salmon/doc/source/salmon.rst

 One potential artifact that may arise from *alignment-free* mapping techniques is *spurious mappings*.
-These may either be reads that do not arise from some target being quantified, but nonetheless exhibit some match against them (e.g. contaminants) or, more commonly, mapping a read to a larget set of quantification targets than would be supported by an optimal or near-optimal alignment.
+These may either be reads that do not arise from some target being quantified, but nonetheless exhibit some match against them (e.g. contaminants) or, more commonly, mapping a read to a large set of quantification targets than would be supported by an optimal or near-optimal alignment.

 If you pass the ``--validateMappings`` flag to Salmon, it will run an extension